ENG2500 – American History

-It is recommended that students take ENG1506 – American Civilization before taking this course.
+It is recommended that students take ENG1506 – American History and Society: An Introduction before taking this course.

-Students will be expected to read all assignments and come ready to discuss these in class.
+You are expected to read all assignments and come ready to discuss these in the seminars.

-Students will be assessed on their knowledge and understanding of American history in this era, their ability to analyze and critically discuss historiographical theories, and their skills of interpreting primary source evidence.
-Students will have the opportunity to receive formative feedback on classroom discussions, debates, and tutorial sessions.
+You will be assessed on your knowledge and understanding of American history in this era, your ability to analyze and critically discuss historiographical theories, and your skills of interpreting primary source evidence.
+You will have the opportunity of receiving formative feedback on seminar discussions, debates, and tutorial sessions.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.